rosaqq/Noir/README.md

 'noir pepe'------------returns a random pepe to user
 'noir pepe @someone'---@someone a random pepe
 'noir haiku'-----------returns a haiku to user
 'noir haiku @someone'--@someone a haiku
+'noir rank'------------shows your level of permission to run the commands

 #### how to use chatbot:
 '@Noir + message' and he will answer.